The Australian Boer War Memorial

 In 1892 the Royal Engineer's School of Ballooning and the Balloon Factory were set up on the Basingstoke Canal near Laffan's Plain.
 Before the Boer War broke out on 11 October 1899 the Royal Engineers had established a fully functional balloon centre at Aldershot with Specialist Balloon Sections able to go to South Africa immediately.
 About 100 balloons were used over the three years of the war.

-The 2nd Balloon Section (Major GH Heath) was sent to Ladysmith.
+The 2nd Balloon Section (Major GM Heath) was sent to Ladysmith.
 They had scarcely arrived when Boer troops besieged the town (on 30 October 1899) trapping them, and preventing supplies of hydrogen and the means of making it.
-While stocks lasted balloons were tethered at 3,000 feet and the intelligence about Boer movements was used to bolster the town’s defences.
+While stocks lasted balloons were tethered at 915 metres and the intelligence about Boer movements was used to bolster the town's defences.
 In these first days of the war the observer used the heliograph mirror signal system to flash information to the ground.
 Colonels Knox and Rawlinson, acting on this source of intelligence, were active in reinforcing their defences and attempting sorties against the Boers.

 Balloon sections were also sent to the towns of Mafeking and Kimberley after the sieges at both were relieved.
 All three Balloon Sections then functioned in the field for the duration of the war.
 They were especially useful in the battles of Modder River and Magesfontein and to locate camps and examine troop dispositions between December 1899 and March 1900.
 One of their most important but less published roles was to improve the very poor maps the British had at the outbreak of war, to sketch Boer camps and battle dispositions and take the earliest aerial photographs.
 Often two balloons were sent up within site of each other to provide more accurate survey calculations as well as extend the field of view.
 They were easily able to communicate with each other and the ground crews.